Stock-Owl/SeTestsVS/.github/ISSUE_TEMPLATE/backend-feature-request.md

 ---
-name: Frontend (GUI) feature request
+name: Backend feature request
-about: Suggest an idea for the GUI app
+about: Suggest an idea for a functionalty in the program
-title: "[FRONTEND FEATURE]"
+title: "[BACKEND FEATURE]"
-labels: feature request, frontend
+labels: backend, feature request
-assignees: KosMarton
+assignees: Stock-Owl

 ---